Fresnedo-Lab/MPAS/fluidigm_pool_design/README.md

      1. Is it really necessary to start with the pools designed by Primal Scheme separated into complexly different forests?
 What if I weight edges connecting primers of overlapping amplicons extremely high to make sure they are separated?
      2. If I’m only using the minimal spanning edges, is it possible I’ll be including primer pairs with high identity in the same trees, just connected by low weight edges?
 Should I instead be constructing a maximal spanning tree before trimming edges over the threshold?
 If I did that how would I make sure primer pairs are in the same tree?
         - The minimal spanning tree approach assumes transitivity of identity between primers.
 I think this is a bad assumption.
 Imagine a network of three 20 bp primers: two share 95% identity and the third is 50% similar both of the others, matching 10 of the 19 shared bases.
+        - The problem with the simple minimal spanning tree approach is that a solution that looks good is actually bad because of the high edge weights if the tree was a complete graph.
         - Related concepts to review:
           -  [Transitive relation](https://en.wikipedia.org/wiki/Transitive_relation)
           -  [Intransitivity](https://en.wikipedia.org/wiki/Intransitivity)
           -  [Arc-transitive graph](https://en.wikipedia.org/wiki/Arc-transitive_graph)
           -  [Edge-transitive graph](https://en.wikipedia.org/wiki/Edge-transitive_graph)
           -  [Vertex-transitive graph](https://en.wikipedia.org/wiki/Vertex-transitive_graph)
+        - More thoughts:
+          - It’s a consequences of the algorithm being short sighted, only looking at the minimal connections to the tree.
+There is possibly a place I can add a check to see if any other vertex in the node is over the threshold before connecting it to the tree.
+This actually changes the algorithm quite a bit.
+It will require growing multiple trees at the same time to create a minimum spanning forest.
+And then doesn’t require branch trimming at the end.
+Or I could build trees one at a time and keep a list of rejects to build into the next trees in the forest.
+The sequential approach will likely produce a long tail of short trees with only one or a few large ones.
+The parallel approach will create a more even distribution.
+          - I think there is third approach more like Kruskal’s.
+It's a conditional on step 3 in the figure.
+A search through all the vertices connecting the new vertex to the … never mind.
+It would require the algorithm to know how the vertices are connected in the growing forest.